DrKrar/GeoEfficiency.jl/dev/manual/Physics_Model.md

 **see also:** [`WellDetector(CryRadius::Real, CryLength::Real, HoleRadius::Real, HoleDepth::Real)`](Physics_Model.md#GeoEfficiency.WellDetector).

-<a target='_blank' href='https://github.com/DrKrar/GeoEfficiency.jl/blob/d36ef5925419a816eb71145ceaab9acb8e4cffb7/src/Physics_Model.jl#L320-L329' class='documenter-source'>source</a><br>
+<a target='_blank' href='https://github.com/DrKrar/GeoEfficiency.jl/blob/8f47899e8f15f4237d51d4c0e73027a14a8275aa/src/Physics_Model.jl#L320-L329' class='documenter-source'>source</a><br>

 !!! note
-    the positon of the source is reported relative to the detector anchoring point,  for well-type detector it is taking as the point detector hole surface that  lies on the detector axis of symmetry.
+    the position of the source is reported relative to the detector anchoring point,  for well-type detector it is taking as the point detector hole surface that  lies on the detector axis of symmetry.

+!!! note
+    to let the program determine the detector type as well as dimension just type `Detector()`